IBM/kar/docs/KAR.md

 Application components communicate over Kafka and persist state in Redis.
-However, they do not interface with Kafka or Redis directly but via the KAR sidecar.
-This sidecar runs in parallel with each component.
+However, they do not interface with Kafka or Redis directly but via the KAR runtime processes.
+A KAR runtime process runs alongside each application component.
 It offers REST APIs that permit one component to invoke another (Remote Procedure Call), to produce or consume events, and to persist state.
 While these REST APIs may be used directly, KAR provides language-specific SDKs that offer more idiomatic APIs and facilitate the implementation of actors.
 A JavaScript and a Java SDK are available now, with more to come in the near future.
 In the future, we may also consider offering alternatives to Kafka and Redis.

+In this document, we define and illustrate KAR's key concept using a collection of [examples](../examples).
+We assume a working KAR deployment.
+See [KAR Deployments](kar-deployments.md) for options.

 ## Applications